zakirhussainvlsi/opensourceeda/Complete tools chain.md

 ![image](https://user-images.githubusercontent.com/92418354/138579067-4c118193-0367-44af-9487-39347a20a9db.png)

-5. open virtualbox by double clicking it, and do the following
+5. <h4>open virtualbox by double clicking it, and do the following</h4>

     <b>step 1:</b>